mzmine/mzmine_documentation/docs/module_docs/featdet_resolver_adap/adap-resolver.md

 [//]: # (TODO Check the threshold algorithms if the description fully matches the implementation)

-To calculate it, S is chosen to be the maximum intensity between the boundaries of the peak under investigation.
+To calculate it, S is chosen to be the maximum intensity between the boundaries of the feature under investigation.
 Noise, N, is estimated using two different steps.
-The final estimate of N is the smaller value, which is then used to calculate S/N. Each estimation of the noise attempts to avoid overestimate from the accidental inclusion of other real peaks that may be close in RT.
+The final estimate of N is the smaller value, which is then used to calculate S/N. Each estimation of the noise attempts to avoid overestimate from the accidental inclusion of other real features that may be close in RT.

 **Step 1**: